sin5678/inav_cn_wiki/Flight-modes.md

 |  [`NAV WP`](/iNavFlight/inav/wiki/Navigation-modes) | Used to fly WAYPOINT mission.
 Does not need any other mode selected. |

-Modes used to change behavior of other flightmodes, or various other things.
+`Flight modes that alter behavior in combination with one of the above`

 |  Mode name | Description |
 |  ------ | ------ |